MarcL/marclittlemore.com/src/pages/man-who-nearly-died.md

 I was [intubated](https://en.wikipedia.org/wiki/Tracheal_intubation) to prevent asphixiation, meaning that a large tube was put into my windpipe to keep my airway clear.
 I was too weak to breathe so my lungs were now controlled by a [ventilator](https://en.wikipedia.org/wiki/Medical_ventilator).
 I was given [inotropes](https://en.wikipedia.org/wiki/Inotrope) to increase the strength of my heartbeat in an attempt to keep the blood flowing properly to my quickly-dying organs.
 My blood was passed through a dialysis machine to clean it of the toxins that were busy attacking me.
 My blood pressure was dangerously low.
 My body was dying but I was being kept alive by the miracle of modern medicine until they could determine what was wrong.
 Every treatment that they were given me had the potential to cause knock-on effects elsewhere.
 The ITU consultant spoke to Clare and my family and told them "his condition is deteriorating, despite increased support, and he is unlikely to survive."

-{% include elements/blockquote.html text="His condition is deteriorating, despite increased support, and he is unlikely to survive." %}
+> His condition is deteriorating, despite increased support, and he is unlikely to survive. {.helvetica .ml0 .mt0 .pl4 .black-90 .bl .bw2 .b--blue .f5 .f4-m .f3-l .lh-copy .measure}

 _They were pretty sure I would die that night._